Home / Waterproofing Guide

 Puddle Flanges are made of robust ABS plastic, used mainly in suspended floors (timber or concrete) or in some cases cast into the slab.

-50mm Megaflex™ | – Not available with plastic grates – Availabe with Bounty Floor Grates (plastic undercap required) |
+– Availabe with Bounty Floor Grates (plastic undercap required)

-80mm Megaflex™ | – Available with plastic grates – Available with Bounty Floor Grates |
+– Available with Bounty Floor Grates

-100mm Megaflex™ | – Available with plastic grates – Available with Bounty Floor Grates |
+– Available with Bounty Floor Grates

 After the installation of your Pop Down® waste, if you find that it does not hold water when closed there may be an installation issue.
 A simple test can be conducted to see if water is passing around the waste (in the case of an installation fault), or through the waste, which would be a product fault.